HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_authentication.md

 To use a session, simply include the `X-Auth-Token` header supplied by the login response in all REST requests.

-If REDFISH_OBJ of Redfish Python Library is used, then the login method automatically caches the session key and is included in any future calls made using that object.
+If REDFISH_OBJ of Redfish Python Library is used, then the login method automatically caches the session key and it is included in any future calls made using that object.

 ## Log Out of a Session